LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/reading/queries/_index.md

 ORDER BY last_name DESC;
 ```

-If you want to order the result sets in numerical order for integer or decimal values, then the final clause in your query would look like `ORDER BY numerical_column ASC`, for ascending order and `ORDER BY numerical_column DESC` for descending o rder.
+If you want to order the result sets in numerical order for integer or decimal values, then the final clause in your query would look like `ORDER BY numerical_column ASC`, for ascending order and `ORDER BY numerical_column DESC` for descending order.

 ### Filtering